-The RSPG considers it necessary to represent a more finely-tuned EU approach at international forums such as the ITU Radiocommunications Conferences, regional and international negotiations as well as bordering multinational discussions.
+The RSPG considers it necessary to represent a more finely-tuned EU approach at international forums such as the ITU Radiocommunication Conferences, regional and international negotiations as well as bordering multinational discussions.
 It is a common view of the RSPG that the European spectrum community should address these issues in a comprehensive and well thought forward level.

-This opinion is intended to identify possible improvements to the process of coordination of EU spectrum interests in international forums such as the ITU World Radiocommunications Conferences (WRCs).
+This opinion is intended to identify possible improvements to the process of coordination of EU spectrum interests in international forums such as the ITU World Radiocommunication Conferences (WRCs).
 It can equally be applied to ITU regional radiocommunication conferences.

-Preparation of, and coordination during World Radiocommunication Conference cannot be differentiated.
+Preparation of, and coordination during World Radiocommunication Conferences cannot be differentiated.
 They are part of a complex and comprehensive process which starts as early as the previous WRC and spans the 4 years between two conferences.
 Section 2 below presents the way in which WRCs are prepared, through regional and worldwide coordination.
 Section 3 provides a few examples of the way in which some important issues addressed in past WRCs since 1995 have been prepared and handled.
-On the basis of the experience since 1995, Section 4 contains the draft RSPG Opinion on how to improve the EU coordination in such instances.
+On the basis of the experience since 1995, Section 4 summarizes the responses received to the public consultation on this issue.
+Section 5 contains the RSPG Opinion on how to improve the EU coordination in such instances.